shiv10r/Connect/README.md

 # Connect
 Android +Java+FireBase as database
-Chat app based on java, adroid , and firebase using database Creating a complete chat application with Android Studio and Firebase from scratch
+Chat app based on java, adnroid , and firebase using database Creating a complete chat application with Android Studio and Firebase from scratch

 //Feature of the application its function and operation.
 1 - Sending and receiving messages instantly with the real-time Firebase Database